MelonKony/millmint/site/snapshots/sneakers.md

 'No.'

-'I thought your name was Bee-dy, like a buzzing bee.
+'I thought your name was Bee-dy, like beady little eyes or something.
 I thought there might have been a story about it.'

 'What's the story behind yours?'